hathach/mynewt-tinyusb-example/README.md

 # mynewt-tinyusb-example

-Due to the newt package build system, mynewt examples are better to be a spin-off from the [main stack repo](https://github.com/hathach/tinyusb).
+Due to the newt package build system, Mynewt examples are better to be a spin-off from the [main stack repo](https://github.com/hathach/tinyusb).
 To run the examples

-- Firstly check out the [official mynewt documentation](https://mynewt.apache.org/documentation/) to set up and install newt tool
+- Firstly check out the [official Mynewt documentation](https://mynewt.apache.org/documentation/) to set up and install newt tool
 - Clone and install dependency repos

 ```